internetimagery/internetimagery.github.io/python/index.md

 ---
 # Code Snippets, Scripts and Tools

-Below are a number of small utility tools I've created.
-Most of them for Maya.
+Below are a number of bits and bobs I've created.
+May they help you in times of need.

-Have a peek. :)

 ### Tools